 A health assembly is a form of large facilitated workshop that takes 40 to 50 participants through a series of discussions on a given topic.
 The assembly would consist of a range of representative community organisations together with selected members of the public, invited through the Citizens’ Panel/Health Network Membership.
 It would involve half a day of online discussion including selected breakout sessions.

 If you're interested in joining, please get in touch with the Engagement Team.

 As part of our plans to expand the community development approach used in the Involving Medway project, we are planning to establish a larger pool of trained community health researchers to deliver outreach work on specific engagement projects.

 If you'd like to be a community health researcher, please get in touch with our Engagement Team.

 We are particularly interested in hearing from people interested in helping us specifically improve engagement with hard to reach groups or disadvantaged communities to support addressing health inequalities.

-Involving Medway is a community development and engagement programme delivered by the CCG engagement team and partners Medway Voluntary Action, Kent Community Foundation and Tempo Time Credits.
+Involving Medway is a community development and engagement programme delivered by the our engagement team and partners Medway Voluntary Action, Kent Community Foundation and Tempo Time Credits.
 It works on specific projects.
-If you'd like to know how to get involved, please contact the Engagement team.
+If you'd like to know how to get involved, please contact the Engagement Team.

 The Kent and Medway Health Network is a virtual group of patients, carers, local residents, or representatives from local community, and voluntary groups from across the area.
 Many of our members were recruited by our former CCGs to assist in improving local health services.

-The network’s feedback will helps our CCG decide how our strategic plans can best serve the whole population and how local health services are planned and designed.
+The network’s feedback will help shape how our strategic plans can best serve the whole population and how local health services are planned and designed.
 When becoming a member, you can decide to participate as much or as little as you like.